-Only then does pointing the finger amount to something effective.
+Only then does pointing the finger work.
+Only then do you win the audience.

 Rowling may yet do this — it would be the right thing to do — but it’s not easy to do the right thing.

-Fans of the Harry Potter canon may have picked up on a jibe that is not fun to make.
-It pains me to use Rowling’s words against her, one of my favorite authors, but she is opting for the easy thing, foregoing the right one.
+Fans of the Harry Potter canon may have picked up on the jibe.
+It pains me to use Rowling’s words against her, one of my favorite authors, but she’s opting for the easy thing, foregoing the right one.
 She does make a big difference on the web with her anti-hate tweets, which is certainly a hard task in itself, and right on all counts, but not right enough.
-It falls short of the mark.
+It falls short of the mark, at least this time.
 It gives in to fear and double standards, addressing only part of the picture.

-Fear is holding people back from pointing the finger at suspect clerics and/or agents behind the radicalization of people and the dodgy organizations that fund them and support them, including Wahhabi extremist radical theocracies like Saudi Arabia and their proxies, not to mention parts of Pakistan, Indonesia, Iran, Qatar, Egypt, Syria, Iraq, Palestine, and, of course, the entirety of Islamic State aka Daesh.
-They, like parts of the USA (military industrial complex, Trumpism), Israel (extreme right parties), Poland (extreme right parties), Hungary (same as Poland), Greece (Golden Dawn and SYRIZA, to each their own), France (National Frontism), Russia, (kleptocracy) and many other places, promote extremism, and are to blame for their share of extremist incidents in their areas and sometimes beyond, to each their own — economic, political, judicial, military, administrative, or cultural and colonial extremism.
+Fear holds people back from pointing the finger at suspect clerics and/or agents radicalize everyday people, plus the dodgy organizations that fund them and support them, including Wahhabi extremist radical theocracies like Saudi Arabia and their proxies, not to mention parts of Pakistan, Indonesia, Iran, Qatar, Egypt, Syria, Iraq, Palestine, and, of course, the entirety of Islamic State aka Daesh.
+They, like parts of the USA (military industrial complex, Trumpism), Israel (extreme right parties), Poland (extreme right parties), Hungary (same as Poland), Greece (Golden Dawn and SYRIZA, to each their own), France (National Frontism), Russia, (kleptocracy) and many other places, promote extremism.
+They’re to blame for their share of extremist incidents in their respective spheres of influence and sometimes beyond, to each their own.
+We’e talking economic, political, judicial, military, administrative, or cultural and colonial extremism.
 It depends on the case study.

-We’ve said everything there is to say about these places — the USA, Israel, Poland, Russia etc and their roles in their respective forms of extremism, the prejudice they promote through their respective agendas and systems, the harm they commit unto others, the fear they spread, the destabilization they promote.
+We’ve said everything there is to say about these places — USA, Poland, Russia, Israel etc and their respective roles in their respective forms of extremism, the prejudice they promote through their agendas and systems, the harm they commit unto others, the fear they spread, the destabilization they promote.

-How about we use the exact same words and fervor to address the extremism supported and promoted and made possible by Saudi Arabia and IS, and parts of Pakistan, Indonesia, Iran etc. How about we are clear in our condemnation of them?
+How about we use the exact same words with equal fervor to address the extremism supported, promoted and made possible by Saudi Arabia and IS, and parts of Pakistan, and Indonesia, and Iran, etc. How about we’re clear in our condemnation of them?

 Alas, fear is holding us back — fear and/or double standards.

 And what double standards!
 Quite peculiar, no doubt about it, as peculiar as the standards employed by the out-of-control parts of the West we so readily (and justifiably) criticize.
 We fail to point the finger spherically.
 We address the problem only partly, playing patsy to who knows what impulse under the surface.

 The answer leads back to fear.
-People are afraid to voice their opposition publicly against Islamic theocracy, unwilling to point out the extremism inherent in it.
-They just want it to go away magically, with the wave of a wand.
+People are afraid to voice their opposition to Islamic theocracy, unwilling to point out its extremism.
+They want it to go away magically, with the wave of a wand.

 It says a lot about us and our constitution.
-It weakens our cause a great deal, making it impossible to gain ground on the matter because we, like the ones we castigate and oppose, are making no sense whatsoever.
-We are super partial in our application of morality, even as we strive to be open-minded and inclusive.
-We deem all Islamist terrorists sick individuals who have nothing to do with the systems in whose name they spread death and destruction, but when we’re talking Christian terrorists, or British terrorists, or someone easier to speak of, we seek to blame the greater system.
-We have no trouble assigning responsibility beyond these sick bastards, suddenly brave enough to follow the stink all the way to the British top.
+It weakens our cause a great deal, making it impossible to gain ground on the matter because we, like the ones we castigate and oppose, make no sense whatsoever.
+We’re super partial in our application of morality, even as we strive to be open-minded and inclusive.
+We deem all Islamist terrorists sick individuals who have nothing to do with the systems in whose name they spread violence, but when we’re talking Christian terrorists, or British terrorists, or someone easier to speak of, we seek to blame the greater system.
+We have no trouble assigning responsibility beyond those sick bastards.
+We’re suddenly brave enough to follow the stink all the way to the British top.

 How about we follow the stink all the way to the Saudi top, the Iranian top, the theocratic top, the radical-Islamist top, too?

-It’s simple, and easy to do.
-We either go after all instigators, looking for the roots of the problems we face, or perish under extremist fire, to which we can then add the fire of all those pissed off at us on account of our double standards — those affected by our convenient version of assigning blame.
+It’s simple.
+We either go after all instigators, looking for the roots of the problems we’re facing, or perish under extremist fire, to which we can then add the fire of all those pissed off at us on account of our double standards — those affected by our convenient version of assigning blame.

 Time to snap out of our trance, ladies and gents.
 Point the finger at the people behind the Islamist attacks and call them out, to each our own, just as we do with the hateful politicians / puppets / cronies among us, the ones who foment fear and prejudice.
 Call them out and shame them, hold them responsible.
-Point to all perpetrators of terrorism, all its backers and supporters and fomenters, no holding back, and suddenly people will start responding in a way that will bridge the partisan divide, making our argument against terror stronger.
+Point to all perpetrators of terrorism, all its backers and supporters and fomenters, no holding back, and people will respond in a way that bridges the partisan divide, making our argument against terror stronger.

 Until then, our cause is weak.

 It’s not advisable to keep the cause weak.
 It works against us, feeding all kinds of imbeciles, such as Nigel Farage, giving him and his clones a platform from which to spew their hateful rhetoric.